-Categories of planning Categories of reasons (%) there have been such plans Why has it failed? - father does not want to get married (for the time being) - financial or family-related obstacles - other reason or cannot explain 21.3 13.5 12.7 no such plans because Total of single mothers with marriage plans it is not considered important in today's modern world, it does not make any difference whether you live in marriage or cohabitation. independence allows her to achieve her goals ideas more easily there is no overall rejection of marriage there is no intention of marrying the father of her child not marrying is a better option in terms of entitlement 47.5 10.9 8.1 22.0 to welfare benefits - other reason or cannot explain 1.4 10.1 Total of single mothers with no marriage plans 52.5 100.0
+Categories of planning Categories of reasons (%)

+there have been such

+plans

+President Why has it failed?

+- father do not want to get married (for the time being) 21.3

+- financial or family-related obstacles 13.5

+- other reason or cannot explain 12.7

+no such plans because Total of single mothers with marriage plans 47.5

+no such plans occurse it is not considered important, in today's modern world, it does not make any difference if you live in marriage or

+cohabitation.
+10.9

+desire to remain independent so as to achieve her goals, ideas more easily 8.1

+no overall rejection of marriage but no intention of marrying the father of her child 22.0

+- not marrying is a better option in terms of entitlement to 22.0

+welfare benefits 1.4

+- other reason or cannot explain 10.1

+Total of single mothers with no marriage plans 52.5

+100.0

-Overall, nearly half of the mothers remaining alone emphasised individual obstacles to marriage (father not wanting to get married or mother not wanting the father to be her husband - 43.3%).
+Overall, nearly half of the mothers remaining alone primarily mentioned individual obstacles to marriage (father not wanting to get married or mother not wanting the father to be her husband - 43.3%).
 Another 37.7% of them mentioned family-related, financial, social or other obstacles.
-Less than one fifth of them said 'documentation is not necessary' or 'they want to remain independent' (19%).
-Only this latter group may be categorised as opposing marriage.
-Of course, the term 'anti-marriage attitude' is an over-simplification because in most of the cases there is no clear opposition.
-Instead, people in this category mainly lack the ability or will to accept the legal obligations associated with marriage in their lives.
+While less than one fifth of them said "document is not necessary" or "they want to remain independent" (19%).
+Only this later group may be categorised as opposing marriage.
+Of course, the term "anti-marriage attitude" is an oversimplification because in most of the cases there is no clear concept of opposition.
+Instead, people in this category mainly lack the ability or will to accept the legal obligations associated with marriage in their life.

-Popularity of the Various Family Forms

-Although the data unanimously indicates that the majority of mothers with children born out of wedlock are not at all opposed to formal marriage, it is still worth examining which social-demographic groups of mothers have the strongest sentiments against marriage as an institution.
+Popularity of the Various Family Forms Although the data unanimously indicate that the majority of mothers with child born out of wedlock are not at all opposed to formal marriage, it is still worth examining which social-demographic groups of mothers have the strongest sentiments against marriage as an institution.
 The most important question is whether those pioneering the latest changes in out of wedlock childbirth most intensively hold such sentiments, i.e. women of older age and higher education.
-The analysis does reveal such a correlation of anti-marriage sentiment with family form, marital status, age, locality and education.
+The analysis does reveal such a correlation of antimarriage sentiment with family form, marital status, age, locality and education.

 There are two main dimensions in the variation of opinions.
 Life course variables are one of them.
-Anti-marriage sentiment is more popular among those in cohabitation or divorced than those living alone or single.
-This is reasonable since most of those in cohabitation (especially after a longer period of living together) have made a more or less final choice of living arrangement, whereas those who are divorced obviously have negative experiences of marriage.
-At the same time, divorcees are on average older and have a stronger desire to live independently than the young and single.
+Anti-marriage sentiment is more popular among those in cohabitation or being divorced than those living alone or being single.
+This is reasonable because most of those in cohabitation (especially after a longer period of living together) have made their more or less final choice of living arrangement, whereas those being divorced obviously have negative experience with marriage.
+At the same time, divorced are on average older and have a stronger desire to live independently than young singles do.